micmejia/bible-dump/AMPC/Matthew/Matt 8.md

-When evening came, they brought to Him many who were [^g]under the power of demons, and He drove out the spirits with a word and restored to health all who were sick.
+When evening came, they brought to Him many who were under the power of demons, and He drove out the spirits with a word and restored to health all who were sick.